 “But it’s not easy to say ‘Sorry I made that mistake, I’m going through the menopause,’” says Linda.
 It’s certainly much more difficult when you are working with men and younger people who may not understand,”.

-This is why, from a company perspective, offering support can make a huge difference.
+This is why, from a company perspective, offering workplace menopause support can make a huge difference.
 “If employees have access to mindfulness classes, as well as a support group for menopausal women, it can really help them get through this.
 Many women say that they feel so alone and sharing what they’re going through with someone who’s in the same boat can be so liberating”.

 Sometimes that’s all people need, some reassurance that they’re not going mad – they’re just menopausal.
 “It’s just so validating to get that kind of support within your company – it’s worth its weight in gold,” says Linda.

 Organisations that are serious about supporting mental health and wellbeing need to offer menopause support so that while women are going through it their distress is minimised.
 A subject that was once brushed under the carpet or even taboo is now talked about openly – so make sure you take it seriously, know the facts and offer the support that’s needed.

 - Individuals: take a breath.
 As tempting as it may be to click send on that email or react instinctively, the best way to act is to take a step back and remember that menopausal rage or intolerance may be playing its part.

 - Organisations: don’t just offer blanket, one-size-fits-all mental health support; give your people access to specialist mental health support specifically for menopause.
 If sleep issues are affecting a member of staff, consider offering flexibility so they can perform at their best.